lbilli/rib/README.md

 ### Usage
 The user interacts mainly with two classes, implemented as [`R6`](https://CRAN.R-project.org/package=R6) objects:
-- `IBClient`: responsible to establish the connection and send requests to the server.
+- `IBClient`: responsible to establish the connection and send requests to the server
-- `IBWrap`: base class holding the callbacks that are executed when the client processes the responses.
-Customized versions are derived from this class.
+- `IBWrap`: base class holding the callbacks that are executed when responses are processed.
+User customizations are derived from this class.

 Other data structures, such as `Contract` and `Order`, are implemented as R lists, or nested lists, and mirror the respective classes of the official IB API.